ibm-cloud-docs/account/service_credentials.md

 # Adding and viewing credentials
 {: #service_credentials}

 You can generate a new set of credentials for times when you want to manually connect an app or external consumer to an {{site.data.keyword.Bluemix}} service.
+{: shortdesc}

 For example, if you're trying to bind an AWS app to a Watson service, you need to generate a new credential that can be used to bind them together.
 After your credential is created, you can [manually add](/docs/apps?topic=apps-credentials_overview) it to your {{site.data.keyword.Bluemix_notm}} app or other [external consumer](/docs/account?topic=account-externalapp) to connect your service.

 To manually add credentials to your apps, refer to the documentation for the type of app or compute option that you are using.
 {: tip}